PGM uncertainty weighs on mining output

 15 May 2025 - 12:59

-The mining sector is expected to contract meaningfully from SA’s first-quarter economic growth, due to three consecutive months of declining mineral production.
+The mining sector is expected to detract from SA’s first-quarter economic growth, due to three successive months of declining mineral production.

 According to the latest Stats SA data, seasonally adjusted mining production shrank 4.5% in the first quarter compared to the last three months of 2024...